eondula/pipwell/README.md

 # pipwell

-pip is a solution designed to address the challenges of misdiagnoses in the healthcare industry.
-This platform  aims to reduce diagnostic errors, assist overworked healthcare providers, minimize delayed diagnoses, and overcome communication barriers.
+pipwell is a platform designed to address the challenges of misdiagnoses in the healthcare industry.
+It aims to reduce diagnostic errors, assist overworked healthcare providers, minimize delayed diagnoses, and overcome communication barriers.

 ## Features
 - **Symptom Checker with GPT**: Provides a conversational interface for users to describe their symptoms and get feedback.